It doesn't end with the traditional hot spring pools that are common in the countryside.

 This Deep Thought Tub had a temperature of 108 degrees F.

-It seemed that the natural thermal water was indeed being fed from the water outlets.
+It seemed that natural thermal water was indeed fed from the water outlet.

-While the originality of the space is highly commendable, the quality of the water was disappointing.
+While the originality of the space was wonderful, the water quality was unsatisfactory to me.

-Drainage was through a ditch that mimicked a natural stream.
+Drainage was done through ditches that imitated natural streams.

 Summary